Symmetra: Initial gameplay and redesigns

 In Overwatch, Symmetra was originally classified as a Support-class character, meant to provide aid for her team.
 Her primary weapon, a Photon Projector, has two firing options.
 The primary fire will connect to an enemy while the trigger is held, doing continuous damage that increases the longer the beam connects.
 Enemies hit will remain tethered to the gun as long as they remain in the player's field of view.
 Meanwhile, the alternate fire option creates an explosive ball of energy.
 Holding the trigger will charge the shot, with the projectile size increased depending on the charge amount.

 Symmetra also has several abilities that required activation, though the first two have a "cooldown" period after use and are unable to be used again during that duration.
-The first, "Sentry Turret", creates a small turret that on the targeted surface, that fires a low-damage laser at enemies.
+The first, "Sentry Turret", creates a small turret on the targeted surface that fires a low-damage laser at enemies.
 Up to six turrets can be placed at once, and each lasts until destroyed or replaced with additional placements after the sixth, with the oldest turret replaced first.
 The second ability, "Photon Shield", creates a shield on the targeted ally that lasts until it absorbs a fixed amount of damage.
 Lastly, her "Ultimate" ability, called "Teleporter", requires to be charged before use.
 The ability charges slowly during the course of gameplay, and can be charged faster through damage dealt to the enemy team.
 Once full the ability can be activated to place down a teleporter that allows for immediate travel between it and the team's spawn point.
 The teleporter will work six times before it removes itself, and while active, Symmetra's Ultimate will not recharge.
 During early development, the Teleporter ability required players to build a second teleporter for it to work; however, the team found this caused confusion in players and simplified it.